SocietyForArtisticResearch/NMH-editor/src/readme.md

 ## Luc
 * !{} why only with space
-* markdown center
-* url in new window
 * TOC 2 levels h2, h3

 9. Style of exposition should be properly namespaced, currently editor styling also affected.